 This book truly fleshes out everything LR can do, so for any pros thinking that they would like to get on the next level in LR, the Lightroom Mastery ebook really is a great read.

-Daniel and Lindsay Stark are award winning wedding photographers based in Portland, Oregon.
+Daniel and Lindsay Stark are award winning wedding and portrait photographers based in Portland, Oregon.